timescale/docs/mst/about-mst.md

 ### Single-node

-In the Basic and Dev plans losing the only node from the service immediately starts the automatic process of creating a new replacement node.
+In the Basic and Dev plans, if you lose the only node from the service, it immediately starts the automatic process of creating a new replacement node.
 The new node starts up, restores its state from the latest available backup and resumes the service.
 Because there was just a single node providing the service, the service